Why you should visit the Wadden Sea National Park

 Another fun thing to do at the Wadden Sea National Park is to pluck fresh oysters straight from the sea.

-Fun fact: The oysters that live in the Danish Wadden Sea is an invasive species from Asia and, according to the Nationalpark Vadehavet, it has a negative effect on other indigenous species living there.
-So, by collecting and eating the oysters, you actually help maintain the indigenous nature in Denmark.
+Fun fact: The oysters that live in the Danish Wadden Sea are an invasive species from Asia and, according to the National Park Vadehavet, it hurts other indigenous species living there.

-You’ve got several tour options, both from the mainland (Ribe) and the islands.
-On this tour for instance, you just show up.
-There are waders, buckets and knives on board.
+There are waders, buckets, and knives on board.
 Once you’ve picked oysters on the oyster banks, you go back on the boat where you can taste your fresh, self-plucked oysters with a glass of champagne.
-As a bonus, you’ll also see seals.

-The three Wadden Sea islands lie right next to each other: Rรธmรธ, Mandรธ and Fanรธ.
 The islands all have the same feature: between the side facing the mainland and the coast is the tidal flat.

 Find out how to take the tractor-ride here.

-Rรธmรธ – visit the widest beach in Scandinavia
+6. Rømø – visit the widest beach in Scandinavia

-The other two Wadden Sea islands, Fanรธ and Rรธmรธ, are particularly popular during summer.
-Rรธmรธ is famous for its exceptionally wide white beaches, which are up to 2km wide.
+Rømø is famous for its exceptionally wide white beaches, which are up to 2km wide.
 In fact, it’s home to the widest beach in Scandinavia.

-Rรธmรธ is also known for its oyster festival in October.
+Rømø is also known for its oyster festival in October.
 Here, more than 30 renowned chefs cook up delicious dishes with oysters straight from the sea.

 Spend time in Ribe (dates back to the Viking Age)

-I’ve already talked about how charming Ribe is.
 But in case you missed it, Ribe is right next to the Wadden Sea and absolutely worth a visit.

 Ribe has existed since the Viking Age.
 Some studies even suggest that the Viking Age started in Ribe.
 It’s the oldest town in Denmark and also in Scandinavia, and it has kept much of its charm.